sammyd/iOS8-day-by-day-book/manuscript/07-trait-collection.md

 can be used on multiple devices.
 This might well make storyboards an even more attractive proposition.

-Today's post will give a quick introduction to adaptive layout in iOS8.
+Today's post will give a quick introduction to adaptive layout in iOS 8.
 The accompanying project demonstrates a universal storyboard, with varying layouts.
 It's available as part of the github repo at [github.com/shinobicontrols/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).